Hakata-ku, Fukuoka: Cruise ship tourism

 From the early 2010s Hakata became the beneficiary of significant growth in cruise ship tourism; particularly with visitors from China.

 In 2014, 91 cruise ships travelled from China called at Hakata.
 In 2015, 245 cruise ship calls were made at Hakata Port.
 After expansion and redevelopment of the port facilities, the number of cruise ship port calls in 2016 is expected to exceed 400.
-As of 2015, the largest passenger vessel making regular port calls at Hakata is the Royal Caribbean International owned MS Quantum of the Seas.
+As of 2015, the largest passenger vessel making regular port calls at Hakata is Royal Caribbean International's MS Quantum of the Seas.

 Partly as a result of growing international tourism, in 2015 Fukuoka reported the fastest rising tax revenues and population in Japan.

 History

 Hakata is one of the oldest cities in Japan.
-In the Middle Ages Hakata, which faces onto the Genkai-Nada Channel (玄界灘) dividing Japan from Korea, was a base for merchants who traded with China and Korea, and the city housed Japan's first Chinatown.
+In the Middle Ages, Hakata which faces onto the Genkai-Nada Channel (玄界灘) dividing Japan from Korea, was a base for merchants who traded with China and Korea, and the city housed Japan's first Chinatown.
 Taira no Kiyomori is said to have built the artificial harbor Sode-no-minato (袖の湊) to increase commerce.
 Hakata was burned down by many wars, including the Mongol invasions.

 In the early Edo period, Kuroda Nagamasa, appointed the lord of Chikuzen Province, and most of his samurai vassals lived in Fukusaki, on the opposite shore of the Naka River from Hakata.
 Kuroda Nagamasa changed the name of the area to Fukuoka after his home town; Fukuoka in Okayama Prefecture.
 He ordered Tachibana Castle and Najima Castle dismantled, and had Fukuoka Castle built using the stones from those older castles.
 At that time Hakata was no larger than one square kilometer, demarcated by defensive lines along the Naka River, the Boshu-bori (or Boshu Canal), and the Ishido or Mikasa River.

 In 1876, Hakata, then also known as Dai-Ni-Dai-ku, and Fukuoka, or Dai-Ichi-Dai-ku, were merged.
 In 1878 the settlement was renamed Fukuoka-ku (福岡区) by the Fukuoka prefectural government, though the population of Hakata was 25,677 and that of Fukuoka was 20,410.
 At that time, the name Hakata vanished from the administration.
 In 1889, after a local referendum in which half the voters chose the name Fukuoka and half chose Hakata, the city was officially renamed Fukuoka-shi, but at the same time a new train station then being built was named Hakata Station.

 An imperial decree issued in July 1899 established Hakata as an open port for trade with the United States and the United Kingdom.

 In 1972, when Fukuoka City was granted designated status by government ordinance, a ward including the old Hakata area was given the name Hakata-ku.

 In 2016 a large sinkhole appeared in the city center just west of Hakata station.
 The sinkhole was filled and the affected roads were completely repaired within a few days.
 However, the hasty repair seems to have been problematic as less than a month later the road began showing signs of imminent implosion.